mikhailnov/linux-kernel-rosa/Documentation/admin-guide/LSM/AltHa.rst

 NoSUID
 ============
 Modern Linux systems can be used with minimal (or even zero at least for OWL and ALT) usage of SUID programms, but in many cases in full-featured desktop or server systems there are plenty of them: uncounted and sometimes unnecessary.
 Privileged programms are always an attack surface, but mounting filesystems with ``nosuid`` flag doesn't provide enough granularity in SUID binaries management.
-This LSM module provides a single control point for all SUID binaries.
-When this submodule is enabled, SUID bits on all binaries except explicitly listed are system-wide ignored.
+This LSM module provides a single control point for all SUID and setcap binaries.
+When this submodule is enabled, SUID and setcap bits on all binaries except explicitly listed are system-wide ignored.

 Sysctl parameters and defaults:

 * ``kernel.altha.nosuid.enabled = 0``, set to 1 to enable
-* ``kernel.altha.nosuid.exceptions =``, colon-separated list of enabled SUID binaries, for example: ``/bin/su:/usr/libexec/hasher-priv/hasher-priv``
+* ``kernel.altha.nosuid.exceptions =``, colon-separated list of enabled SUID and setcap binaries, for example: ``/bin/su:/usr/libexec/hasher-priv/hasher-priv``

 RestrScript
 ============